mozilla/gecko-dev/toolkit/components/telemetry/docs/collection/webextension-api.rst

   browser.telemetry.setEventRecordingEnabled(category, enabled);

 Enable recording of events in a category.
-Events default to recording disabled.
+Events default to recording enabled.
 This allows to toggle recording for all events in the specified category.

 * ``category`` - *(string)* The category name.
 * ``enabled`` - *(boolean)* Whether recording is enabled for events in that category.